bbqiu/agent-on-app-proto/openai-agents-sdk-stateful/README.md

 3. **Make sure the value of `LAKEBASE_INSTANCE_NAME` is set in `app.yaml`**

-   Set the `LAKEBASE_INSTANCE_NAME` environment variable to your Lakebase instance name for short-term memory support.
+   Set the `LAKEBASE_INSTANCE_NAME` environment variable to your Lakebase instance name for stateful session support.
 This enables conversation history to persist across agent runs.
 The agent will automatically resolve the database host and generate rotating credentials using the WorkspaceClient.

    ```yaml
    - name: LAKEBASE_INSTANCE_NAME